dotnet/csharplang/proposals/csharp-7.0/tuples.md

 ```
 end example\]

-The name given explicitly to any element shall not be the same as any name in the underlying type, except that an explicit name may have the form `Item`*N* provided it corresponds position-wise with an element of the same name in the underlying type.
+**ISSUE:** We need to define "element" to mean the `ItemN` data elements so that this following description does not exclude member The name given explicitly to any element shall not be the same as any element name in the underlying type, except that an explicit name may have the form `Item`*N* provided it corresponds position-wise with an element of the same name in the underlying type.

 \[Example:
 ```csharp